peteroupc/html3dutil/tutorials/shapes.md

 is shaded from the inside; otherwise, `false`.

-For normal calculation to properly affect shading, each triangle in the mesh must have its vertices ordered in the same orientation throughout.
-If the vertices are oriented in the wrong order, use the [`reverseWinding()`]{@link H3DU.Mesh#reverseWinding}
+For normal calculation to properly affect shading, each triangle in the mesh must have its vertices ordered in the same winding (counterclockwise or clockwise) throughout.
+If the vertices have the wrong order, use the [`reverseWinding()`]{@link H3DU.Mesh#reverseWinding}
 method to change their order.

 > Note: For right-handed coordinate systems, as will be the case when using,
 > for example, the [`Batch3D.perspectiveAspect()`]{@link H3DU.Batch3D#perspectiveAspect} method,
 > if the mesh describes a closed convex surface (such as a sphere or cube),
 > each triangle's vertices (as they appear when the triangle's front side is seen)
-> must be oriented counterclockwise for the shape to be shaded from the outside.
+> must be ordered counterclockwise for the shape to be shaded from the outside.

 Example: